Leonid Brezhnev: Health problems

-According to Nursultan Nazarbayev’s memoir, My Life, an incident occurred in Alma-Ata during a reception for Brezhnev at the Auezov Theater.
-About a thousand guests had gathered, and after they were seated, Dinmukhamed Kunaev proposed a toast to Brezhnev.
-However, as soon as the guests raised their glasses, Brezhnev unexpectedly stood up and headed toward the exit, prompting the entire republic's leadership to follow him.
-Brezhnev walked outside, approached his car, and within a minute, the motorcade was on its way.
-Nazarbayev noted that it was evident Brezhnev had forgotten the purpose of his visit, but those around him pretended not to notice his frail state.

 Upon suffering a stroke in 1975, Brezhnev's ability to lead the Soviet Union was significantly compromised.
 As his ability to define Soviet foreign policy weakened, he increasingly deferred to the opinions of a hardline brain trust comprising KGB Chairman Yuri Andropov, longtime foreign minister Andrei Gromyko, and Defense Minister Andrei Grechko (who was succeeded by Dmitriy Ustinov in 1976).

 The Ministry of Health kept doctors by Brezhnev's side at all times, and he was brought back from near death on several occasions.
-The most notable instance was in 1976, when Brezhnev suffered a near-fatal stroke that left him clinically dead and could've killed him sooner before the doctors resuscitated him.
+The most notable instance was in 1976, when Brezhnev suffered a near-fatal stroke that left him clinically dead before the doctors were able to resuscitate him.
 At this time, most senior officers of the CPSU wanted to keep Brezhnev alive.
 Even though an increasing number of officials were frustrated with his policies, no one in the regime wanted to risk a new period of domestic turmoil which might be caused by his death.
 Western commentators started guessing who Brezhnev's heir apparent was.
-The most notable candidates were Mikhail Suslov and Andrei Kirilenko, who were both older than Brezhnev, and Fyodor Kulakov and Konstantin Chernenko, who were younger; Kulakov died of natural causes in 1978.
+The most notable candidates were Andrei Kirilenko and Mikhail Suslov, who were both older than Brezhnev, and Fyodor Kulakov, who was younger; Kulakov died of natural causes in 1978.